-First-generation safety interlocks, like the mechanical door switch, were the best available solution 50 years ago ‒ but were far short of perfect.
+Superior safety, from switches to sensors.
+The first-generation safety interlocks, like the mechanical door switch, were the best available solution 50 years ago ‒ but were far short of perfect.
 Read how the technology evolved – not always smoothly – to today’s safer, more reliable sensors.

 The most fundamental machine-safety device is probably the door switch or interlock.
 Open a door, fence, or shield, and a switch stops the mechanical motion of the machine.
 The technology has been around for about 50 years, and you can still find new equipment that relies on these mechanical door switches.

 Over the years, newer and better devices were adopted and then actually rejected for a time before making a resurgence.
 Today, newer and far better technology has emerged that provides superior machine reliability and operator safety.

 Before talking about the state of the art in safety sensors, let’s look at how the technology and superior safety from switches to sensors evolved.

 The operating environment for the original safety switches was much different than today.
 Back then, relays provided the safety logic, making all the if/and/then decisions.
 There were no PLCs or logic or software, just panels full of relays clicking and clacking.